This post is intended to provide fellow Canadians with a 100% unbiased step-by-step guide on how to find the best travel insurance for your needs.

-And man did it suck.
+And man, did it suck.

-So I went old-school.
+So I went old-school:

-I called up leaders in the travel insurance industry and asked them for insights, off-the-record tips, and advice they give to their best friends and children.
-They very generously obliged.
-(Thanks guys!)
+I asked presidents of well-known travel insurers and lifelong brokers for the off-the-record advice they give to their best friends and children.
+And they very generously obliged.
+(Thanks, guys!)

 If you follow these steps to finding the best travel insurance, you can do the same.

-Step 0: Don't jump straight into shopping
+Step 0: Don't jump straight into shopping.

 Buying travel insurance is like buying a used car.